Digital Dentistry

 Produced with AI assistance under human editorial governance and fact-checked against the cited sources.
 How we work.

-Digital dentistry is the use of digital tools and data — rather than physical impressions and stone models — to diagnose, plan, design and manufacture dental treatment.
-In practical terms, it means capturing the mouth as a 3D file, designing restorations or appliances in software, and producing them with a mill or 3D printer.
+Strip away the marketing and digital dentistry comes down to one idea.
+You use digital tools and data, rather than physical impressions and stone models, to diagnose, plan, design and make dental treatment.
+Capture the mouth as a 3D file, design the restoration or appliance in software, then produce it on a mill or a 3D printer.

 The core digital workflow

-Almost every digital case follows the same four stages:
+Almost every digital case moves through the same four stages.

-1. Capture.
-An intraoral scanner records the teeth and soft tissue as a 3D model; a cone-beam CT (CBCT) adds the underlying bone and anatomy for implants and surgery.
+It starts with capture.
+An intraoral scanner records the teeth and soft tissue as a 3D model.
+For implants and surgery you’ll want a cone-beam CT (CBCT) on top of that, because it shows the bone and the underlying anatomy that a surface scan simply can’t reach.

-4. Deliver.
-The finished restoration or appliance is tried in, adjusted and seated, with the digital records stored for future reference.
+Delivery closes the loop.
+The finished restoration is tried in, adjusted and seated, and the digital records sit on file for the next time you need them.

 Why practices move digital

-• Faster turnaround.
-Files reach the lab in seconds, and chairside milling can deliver a crown in a single visit.
+Speed is close behind.
+Files reach the lab in seconds, and a chairside mill can send a patient home with their crown in one visit instead of two.

-• A platform for more.
-Once cases are digital, clear aligners, guided implant surgery and AI tools all become easier to add.
+There’s also the option value.
+Once your cases live as data, clear aligners, guided implant surgery and AI tools become far easier to add down the line.

 The honest trade-offs